-A pseudonormal mitral inflow pattern is caused by a mild to moderate increase in LA pressure in the setting of delayed myocardial relaxation.
-Because the Valsalva maneuver decreases preload during the strain phase, pseudonormal mitral inflow changes to a pattern of impaired relaxation.
-Hence, mitral E velocity decreases with a prolongation of DT, whereas the A velocity is unchanged or increases, such that the E/A ratio decreases.57 On the other hand, with a normal mitral inflow velocity pattern, both E and A velocities decrease proportionately, with an unchanged E/A ratio.
+A pseudonormal n al inflow patter is caused by a mild to moderssure in the setting of delayed myocardial ate increas in LA relaxation.
+Pecause the va maneuver decreases preload during the strain phase, pseudonormal mitral inflow changes to a pattern of impaired relaxation Hence, mitral E velocity decreases with a prolongation of D1, whereas the A velocity is unchanged or increases, such that the E/A ratio decreases.
+57 On the other hand, with a normal mitral inflow velocity pattern, both E and A velocities decrease proportionately, with an unchanged E/A ratio.
 When computing the E/A ratio with Valsalva, the absolute A velocity (peak A minus the height of E at the onset of A) should be used.
 In cardiac patients, a decrease of ≥50% in the E/A ratio is highly specific for increased LV filling pressures, 57 but a smaller magnitude of change does not always indicate normal diastolic function.
 Furthermore, the lack of reversibility with Valsalva is imperfect as an indicator that the diastolic filling pattern is irreversible.